• Menu

 The living room is paneled in rich dark oak.
 Some of the features include a large brick fireplace, diamond paned bay windows with built-in window seats, beamed ceilings, and a leaded glass bookcase.
 After Belle and Austin moved to Kansas City, Missouri, this house was sold to Frank Wallower.
 The U.S. Census shows Frank, wife Marie, three sons, a private cook, and a private nurse residing here in 1920.
 The Wallowers moved out in 1943.

 The Allen Mausoleum is located at Mount Hope Cemetery.
 Inside Allen’s mausoleum is a resolution from the Kansas City Chapter of the American Institute of Architects.
-Several family members interned in the mausoleum.
+Several family members are interred in the mausoleum.

 The mausoleum architecture features solar disks between the pair of falcon wings at the very top.
 It represents the sun god, Re and rebirth.
 Mr. Allen married Belle Taylor and had three children.
 He died at the early age of thirty-six from typhoid fever.